TrainWeb.org Facebook Page

 Map: Ba 35 C 12 Topographic Maps

-Circa 1900, the most direct walking route west from the WM's Hillen Station to the NC's Calvert Street Station included the Center Street bridge.
+Circa 1900, the most direct walking route west from WM's Hillen Station to NC's Calvert Street Station included the Center Street bridge.
 Few photos exist of the Jones Falls in this vicinity prior to The Fallsway being built over it.
 This one looks north from where High Street now meets The Fallsway.
 Towering in the distance is the aforementioned NC/PRR Grain Elevator #2.

 Link: photo source